kubewarden/kubewarden.io/content/blog/2025/10/kubewarden-1.29.1-patch-release.md

 In the meantime, we are collaborating upstream to resolve the Sigstore issue.

+## What you should do

+You can download the latest version of `kwctl` from its [GitHub releases page](https://github.com/kubewarden/kwctl/releases) or you can use package managers like `brew` to update it.

+The Kubewarden helm charts have been updated to consume the latest version of the Policy Server container image.
+Doing a `helm upgrade` is enough to get the latest version of the Policy Server.

 # Getting in touch

 Join the conversation on